Ricardicus/recurrent-neural-net/README.md

 # Reccurent neural network

+We are all interested in the process of learning and intelligence as such.
+In the process of designing systems that adapt and learns patterns we explore on a basic, fundamental, level theories about how our brain works.
 This program will learn to produce text similar to the one that it has been training on using a recurrent neural network.
 Inspired by Andrej Karpathys <i>char-rnn</i>: https://github.com/karpathy/char-rnn but instead implemented in C to be used in more constrained environments.